Hustyn Chronicle

 The Hustyn Chronicle is a 17th-century chronicle detailing the history of Ukraine until 1598.
-It was written in Church Slavonic, likely by Zacharias Kopystensky.
+It was written in Church Slavonic.

-The Chronicle covers Ukraine's relationship with the Grand Duchy of Moscow and the Grand Duchy of Lithuania, the impact of the Turks and Tartars, and the origin of the Cossacks.
+The Chronicle covers Ukraine's relationship with the Principality of Moscow and the Grand Duchy of Lithuania, the impact of the Turks and Tatars, and the origin of the Cossacks.
 It ends with the introduction of the Gregorian calendar (1582), and the Union of Brest (1596).

+Textual witnesses

+The original chronicle has not survived, but three copies of it have been preserved: